resttime/cl-liballegro/README.md

 I hope for it to be as clean and neat as cl-opengl.

-Check out the source code in [allegro](allegro) and compare it to the [API reference](http://alleg.sourceforge.net/a5docs/5.0.10/).
+Check out the how the [bindings' source code](allegro) is organized and compare it to the [API reference](http://alleg.sourceforge.net/a5docs/5.0.10/).